Skip to main content

 The Illinois Department of Human Rights Minority/Female Workforce Program offers equal employment opportunities to minority and female tradesperson in accordance with the Illinois Human Rights Act (775 ILCS 5/7-105 (A)) and the Rules established by the Department of Human Rights (44 Ill.
 Adm.
 Code 750).
 Minority and female workforce employment goals are established for each county in the State.

-FEP oversees and monitors workforce compliance on State-funded construction projects.
+The DCU oversees and monitors workforce compliance on State-funded construction projects.
 For all construction work in given geographic areas, workforce goals are measured as a percentage of total hours of labor performed by the contractor's total workforce in each trade.

 SPECIAL PROVISIONS AND FORMS